dmagliola/happy_queues/README.md

 I touch on this at the end of the talk, but I think it bears bullet-pointing.

 It's possible you are lucky and have a greenfield project, I'm very jealous.
 But if like most of us you have a running system...
-You'll need to migrate to it.
+You'll need to migrate to this new structure.
 And it can be quite painful, going through hundreds or thousands of job classes and figuring out where they should fit.